markschl/uvsnake/README.md

 snakemake -d analysis_dir -c1 --conda --conda-prefix ~/uvsnake/conda quality unoise3 uparse
 ```

-Also note, that the `uvsnake` script assists with processing samples in batches on clusters to prevent many small jobs from being submitted.
-Otherwise, `uvsnake` accepts the same arguments as `snakemake`, it just sets a few defaults.
+Apart from setting a few defaults (not all shown here), `uvsnake` can be used like `snakemake`, any number of Snakemake arguments can be added.
 The full command is always printed when executing.
+For instance, the script also assists with setting resource constraints on computer clusters and grouping small sample processing jobs into batches.

 ![results](docs/results.png)